Fenrir784/e621tagger/README.md

       - SAVE_UPLOADS=true          # optional, default is false
       - USE_PROXY=true             # optional, default is false, set to true for correct client IPs while using reverse proxy
       - GUNICORN_WORKERS=2         # optional, default is 1, amount of workers up, useful for redundancy
-      - GUNICORN_TIMEOUT=120       # optional, fefault is 120(seconds), timeout before worker tries to restart
+      - GUNICORN_TIMEOUT=120       # optional, default is 120(seconds), timeout before worker tries to restart
     volumes:
       - ./uploads:/app/uploads     # where uploaded images are saved (if enabled)
     restart: unless-stopped